PacoSLO/arma3exilealtismissionfile/README.md

 # Mission file for Arma 3 Exile Altis
-I created and was running this mission file on our community servers.
+I created and was running this mission file on our community server.

 **FEATURES:**
 ```